WindowStations/WindowGamepad/README.md

 * Thumbsticks can be calibrated to reduce dead zones.
 * XInput event handling for metro/store apps can be disabled with the WTSDisconnectSession API.

 To disconnect xinput to apps use WTSDiscconect.exe.
-This will allow the Mouse-Only setting in the button mapping dialog window.
 You can navigate app Windows with the mouse rather than the silly selector rectangle.

 Code: